NGX123/tos/notes/plan.md

 ## To Do
 1. Switch to long mode
-	1. Write the assembly bootstrap for the 64-Bit code(start in kernel_setup)
-		1. Do the CPUID presence check
-		2. Do Long Mode presence check with CPUID
-		3. Enable everything needed for paging except the paging on flag in cr3
-		4. Set the bit in MSR to switch to Long Mode
-		5. Enable paging bit in cr register
-		6. Load GDT and make the long jump to switch to 64 bit mode
-	2. Setup the new stack for c
+	1. Setup the new stack for c
-	3. Setup paging(do the mapping of all required regions)
+	2. Setup paging(do the mapping of all required regions)
 2. Fix multiboot2_bootstrap(so for example the multibootsetup does not have to be commented out to run the 32 bit OS)
 	1. Remove multiboot_setup from the multiboot2_bootstap
 	2. Find a place to store the magic value from EAX and the address of multiboot_info in EBX while the bootloaderInterface hasn't been called yet